Pagure/pagure/doc/overview.rst

 These notifications are running on their own service to prevent blocking the main web application in case the third part service is timing-out or just being slow.

+The flow is: the main pagure server does an action, sends a message over redis, the web-hook server picks it up, build the query and performs the POST request to the specified URLs.